gbv/paia/paia.md

 <http://github.com/gbv/paia>.
 The master file
 [paia.md](https://github.com/gbv/paia/blob/master/paia.md) is written in [Pandoc’s Markdown](http://johnmacfarlane.net/pandoc/demo/example9/pandocs-markdown.html).
-HTML version of the specification and PAIA ontology [in RDF/Turtle](paia.ttl) and [in RDF/XML](paia.owl) are generated from the master file with [makespec](https://github.com/jakobib/makespec).
+HTML version of the specification is generated from the master file with [makespec](https://github.com/jakobib/makespec).
 The text of the specification can be distributed freely under the terms of CC-BY-SA.